 Ask a doctor: COVID-19 vaccines

-It’s official: After nearly a year of staying home, perfecting hand hygiene, and pushing through quarantine fatigue, the highly anticipated COVID-19 vaccines are here — and phased distribution has begun.
+it’s official: After nearly a year of staying home, perfecting hand hygiene, and pushing through quarantine fatigue, the highly anticipated COVID-19 vaccines are here.
 Whether you want to understand the basics of how vaccines save lives or learn more about general immunization safety, we’re here to help.